 P6 – Compressor Switch Open or Drive Board Failure

-Your mini-split system will have computer boards that ensure the indoor and outdoor units can communicate with one another.
+Your mini-split system will have computer boards that make sure the indoor and outdoor units can communicate with one another.
 If the drive board is damaged, a P6 error code is common.

-Call Schraer Heating & Air Conditioning for Mini-Split Repair
+Trust Schraer Heating & Air Conditioning for Mini-Split Repair

-For some problems, repairs might not be worth it.
+For some problems, repairs may not be worth it.
 But that doesn’t mean the mini-split replacement process has to be stressful.
 We can provide equally effective mini-split installation in Warrenton, bringing your new system online with minimal comfort disruption.

 To schedule an appointment, give us a call at 636-456-5041 today.